Discover Why Chaga Has Been Called Diamond of the Forest, Gift From The Gods, and The King of Plants….

 - Renowned and tenacious adaptogen

 Chaga also has an impressive content of polysaccharides, which is one of the many factors that have deemed it one of the most powerful known adaptogens on the planet.
-Polysaccharides are intelligent long-chain sugar molecules, which not only give mushrooms their bitter taste, but also plug into the receptor sites of immune cells, helping them to do their jobs more efficiently.
-Neither stimulating nor depressing, polysaccharides help to bring your body back to balance and no a natural state of homeostasis.
-This chaga extract that we are providing has a high content of at least 30% polysaccharides.
+Polysaccharides are intelligent long-chain sugar molecules, which not only give mushrooms their bitter taste, but also plug into the receptor sites of immune cells and modulate systematic functionality in our bodies.
+Our Chaga extract ranges from no less than 30% polysaccharide to 35% depending on the batch.

 Chaga has been one of the Eastern Hemisphere’s best-kept secrets, being avidly utilized for its anti-aging benefits.
 This magical herb was introduced to the rest of the world by Nobel Prize-Winning Russian author, Aleksandr Solzhenitsyn, mentioned in his semi-autobiographical novel, Cancer Ward in which he speaks of the healing properties of both gathering chaga and drinking chaga tea.

 Before our discovery of chaga, its usage dates back to the earliest days of Chinese folk medicine, used to revitalize chi, promote longevity, help to fight virus and bacteria and boost the immune system.
-12th century Russian ruler, Tsar Vladimir Monamakh, was treated with chaga for his lip cancer.
-Chaga has indeed passed the test of time with flying colors, and maybe even a little extra-credit.
+12th century Russian ruler, Tsar Vladimir Monamakh, was used chaga in his treatment for his lip cancer.

 Ingredients: Wildcrafted Siberian Chaga – 30% Polysaccharides